antimof/UxPlay/README.md

 switch back by initiating a_ **Mirror** _mode connection; cover-art display stops/restarts as you leave/re-enter_ **Audio** _mode._

 * **Note that Apple video-DRM
+(as found in "Apple TV app" content on the client) cannot be decrypted by UxPlay, and the Apple TV app cannot be watched using UxPlay's AirPlay Mirror mode (only the unprotected audio will be streamed, in AAC format), but both video and audio content from  DRM-free apps like "YouTube app" will be streamed  by UxPlay in Mirror mode.**

-(as found in AppleTV.app content on the client) cannot be decrypted by UxPlay, and (unlike a true AppleTV), the UxPlay server does not allow the Apple client to run a http connection on the server that directly streams content from the internet to the server, instead of streaming it to the client, and then re-streaming to the server.
-Unlike AppleTV.app,  DRM-free apps like youtube.app can be viewed  and listened to in Mirror mode, but using the youtube.app icon for AirPlay video will only send ALAC sound  without the accompanying  video.**
+* **As UxPlay does not support non-Mirror AirPlay2 video streaming (where the client controls a web server on the AirPlay server that directly receives content to avoid it being decoded and re-encoded by the client), using the icon for AirPlay video in apps such as the You Tube app will only send audio (in lossless ALAC format) without the accompanying video.**

 ### Possibility for using hardware-accelerated h264 video-decoding, if available.